Weaving a flax fantail

 weaving a flax fantail step 37

-As you can see in the close-up photo here, netted flax nicely matches the feathers of a fantail, so it’s worth the extra effort to net and dye the flax.
+As you can see in the close-up photo here, netted flax nicely matches the feathers of a fantail, so it’s worth the extra effort to use dyed, netted flax.
 Weave a fantail with fresh flax following the instructions above first, and this will make the instructions below easier to follow.
 Also, netted flax is a bit more delicate to work with, so take extra care as you weave.

 weaving a flax fantail step 40

-I dyed the strips using Teri mid-brown dye but kept twenty centimetres of the cut ends of the strips out of the dye in order to keep them white.
-Prepare the two sets of strips for weaving by putting one fully netted and one partially netted strip together to make the one strip as described in the instructions above.
-Put the fully netted strip on top of the partially netted strip, and put the two strips together so that the shiny side of the (partially netted) strip is underneath and against the dull side of the (fully netted) strip on the top.
+I used two strips of netted flax and two of fresh flax and dyed them using Teri mid-brown dye.
+I kept twenty centimetres of the cut ends of the strips out of the dye to keep them a lighter colour for the tail.
+Prepare the two sets of strips for weaving by putting one netted and one un-netted strip together to make one strip as described in the instructions above.
+Put the netted strip on top of the un-netted strip so that the shiny side of the un-netted strip is underneath and against the dull side of the netted strip on the top.

 weaving a flax fantail step 41